Padnos Distinguished Artist-in-Residence

 Stuart B. Padnos was a West Michigan community leader who impacted and changed the lives of many people through his contributions as a businessman, a philanthropist and a humanitarian.
 He served in the U.S. Army in Germany during World War II, was held as a prisoner of war, and awarded the Purple Heart with Oakleaf Cluster.
 After the war, Stuart joined his father’s Holland, Michigan scrap business, the Louis Padnos Iron and Metal Company, and married Barbara Jane Hermanson of Massachusetts.
 Barbara, who was a painter, encouraged Stuart to become a creative sculptor, transforming metal scrap into artworks such as the marching band sculpture found on the Grand Valley State University (GVSU) Allendale Campus.
 Barbara’s paintings are also on display in a variety of venues.
 In memory of Barbara, Stuart created and funded an endowed scholarship at GVSU to assist students who study abroad.
 To promote the teaching of art at GVSU, Stuart established the Padnos Distinguished Chair in 2005.

-This endowed position gave GVSU the opportunity to create a legacy for future artists who practice and hone their skills in the Department of Art and Design.
+This endowed position gave GVSU the opportunity to create a legacy for future artists who practice and hone their skills in the Department of Visual and Media Arts.
 The Department is honored to have been the first unit on the GVSU campus to have an Endowed position.

 Melanie Daniel (2017– )